alexandre-cezar/source-nat-tool/README.md

 # source-nat-tool
 Tool to automate the creation of source NAT rules using FQDN objects

-The tool requires Junos PYEZ to work.
+The tool requires Juniper PYEZ to work.

 Work way